rgb-archive/spec/protocol_specifications.md

 ### Main Features
 #### Contract Engine
-In order to be able to compose and verify asset transactions related to a specific contract, RGB-compliant wallets must include a software module capable to run transactions against the meta-script contained in any public contract, testing deterministically the compliance with the contract.
-The meta-script should allow an easy versioning to build and manage expansions, dialect, upgrades.
+In order to be able to compose and verify asset transactions related to a specific contract, RGB-compliant wallets must include a software module capable to analyze contracts and transactions in order to deterministically verify the compliance with the constraints specified by the *kind* of contract being used.

+Different contract "blueprints" are defined in this specification, allowing RGB to support in a highly modular way multiple different *kinds* of contracts with different, predefined, behaviors.

+Together with some very specific, "popular", contract blueprints (which should cover most of the use-cases), there's one more general purpose blueprint that embeds a meta-script executor, which allows very complex contract to be created.
 #### Publisher Servers
 The scheme requires additional agreed-upon third parties which store the chain of encrypted proofs and accept related queries, possibly in a "Bloom filter" way to increase privacy (false positive can be added randomly in order to maintain even more privacy).
 In the context of an issued asset, these **"publisher"** servers could be mantained by the issuer itself.
 More generally, they can be mantained individually by the receivers, or by one or many independent third parties selected from a set defined by the receivers.
 The storage and the trasmission of the proofs could be achieved via a decentralized sistem (BitTorrent, IPFS, Siacoin, ecc.), but the censorship-resistance gains do not compensate for the increased complexity.
 Moreover, the Proofmarshal Integration (see below) requires a centralized third party anyway, which could be effectevely leveraged for the Lightning Network Integration (see below) as well.
 #### Extended URI